opencultureagency/ASKmod-Pencil-Case/README.md

 ## How to build

-This #ASKmod is based on the [Tool bag + soldering iron](https://askotec.openculture.agency/product/tool-bag-soldering-iron/) with a soldering iron and the content of the modification can be seen on the [CONTENT file](CONTENT.md).
+This #ASKmod is based on a empty [pencil pouch](https://askotec.openculture.agency/product/pencil-pouch/) and we added the important items for a small office.
+The content can be seen in the [CONTENT file](CONTENT.md).

 ## Developers